gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 </details>

-- Compatable with 3.3v STM32 Nucleo boards with nano connectivity and Arduiuno nano
+- Compatible with 3.3v STM32 Nucleo boards with nano connectivity like NUCLEO-L432KC and Arduino nano
 - External I2C header for debugging and future expansion modules
 - External UART header for telemetry